PECOS-packages/PECOS/docs/user-guide/surface-gadgets.md

 assert sum(step.op_type == OpType.MEASURE for step in round_gadget.steps) == 8
 ```

+A Y memory segment cannot be a patch's final segment: generation raises
+`NotImplementedError: Y readout is unsupported`.
+The oracle example follows Y
-For the stabilizer oracle, prepare Y and execute its first full syndrome round.
+with a Z segment for that reason, then stops after the first full syndrome round.
 The product of the geometry's logical X and Z supports gives logical Y up to
 phase.
 Check both signs because projection outcomes determine the encoded sign.